 There are elements about this image that give the impression it is inside a house.
 Zooming in on a higher resolution copy of this image, the taller source of light visible near the top of the image to the right of centre looks like a front door.
 The door has two tall panes of glass in it.
 To the right of the door there is another pane of glass in what looks like a fixed side panel from which the door either opens or is hinged.
 Across the top of the door is a short wide skylight and another is over the side panel window.
 On the right hand side of the side panel there is a hat and coat hanging up in what would presumably be a vestibule.
 To the left of this doorway, is another source of light which is through an archway and is in another room which I fancy for no particular reason could have been a kitchen.
 Additionally, near the top left corner of the image there is a whitewashed brick archway which looks into another room which has a circular intense light source, probably a bulb, near the left hand pillar of the archway.
 A lot of things are on the floor in this room through the archway and what looks jackets hanging up seen past the left side of the pillar in the foreground.
 Spanning the whole bottom of the arch is an artistic wrought iron balustrade with a flower pattern, which certainly looks very out of place in a factory.
 Oh, and the archways themselves look rather grandiose for a factory, even though they are a strong way of implementing wide openings as seen in this image!

 This image also shows several long wooden control levers which disengage the drive belt of a particular machine from the drive shafts near the ceiling.
 One can clearly be seen in the image above without any zooming or higher resolution.
-The handle of one is near the left side of the nearest turner seated behind what looks like a lathe.
+The handle of one is seen to the left of the nearest turner seated behind what looks like a lathe.
 He could reach this handle with his right hand without standing up.
 The top of this handle disappears off the top of the image as it is in the roof equipment that this disengagement takes place.
-The belt driving his lathe can be seen descending from the drive pulley near the ceiling past the right side of his face as seen in the image, to the lathe.
-Another can be seen below the top left corner of the image close to the left hand edge.
+The belt driving his lathe can be seen descending from an out of view drive pulley near the ceiling passing to the right of his face, down to a driven pulley on his lathe.
+Another one of these large levers can be seen below the top left corner of the image close to the left hand edge.
 The dark coloured belt can be seen rising from the machine near ground level towards the ceiling and running off the left hand side of the image.
 Immediately to the right and parallel to the belt is the control lever which is a lot brighter colour.
 Again the turner operating the lathe can reach the handle from his seated position.

 In the machine rooms of my time each machine had its own electric motor.
 These old machine rooms had ceiling space mounted drive shafts with pulleys and belts connecting to each individual machine.
-Although at the time of this photograph the drive shafts were more likely to be driven by electric motors, I think this concept stems from a time when the main drive shafts in factories were driven by steam engines.
-I do not mean to suggest that this post dates the steam era as steam technology was still very much alive and well at this time, particularly on the railways and no doubt still powering many factories.
-I suppose it is not beyond the realms of possibility that this factory was still powered by steam.
+Although the ceiling drive shafts seen in these photos appear to be driven by large electric motors, I think this concept probably stems from a time when the main drive shafts in factories were driven by steam engines.
+I do not mean to suggest that this post dates the steam era, as steam technology was still very much alive and well at this time, particularly on the railways and no doubt still powering many factories.
+I suppose it is not beyond the realms of possibility that this factory may have still had some steam powered equipment however it is not apparent from any of the photos I have.
 I think that had this drive method endured to the modern day the OH&S staff would have done a lot to ensure no one could accidentally get any body parts jammed between any belt and pulley.
-Something that appears prevalent in these sorts of photographs is the need for a ladder.
-One can be seen in the centre of the upper half of this image, standing on the right side of the pillar which has the partially visible clock on the left hand side of it, suspended on the wall behind.
+Something that is prevalent in these photographs is the need for a ladder.
+One can be seen to the left of centre of the upper half of this image, standing on the right side of the roof pillar which has the partially visible clock on the left hand side of it seen suspended on the archway wall behind.
 The ladders are probably used to rearrange the belts on the drive pulleys and to replace a belt that has slipped off a pulley, also possibly adjust belt tension and or perform maintenance work on this ceiling equipment like lubricating and repair.

-Neville Mitchell, an ex Automatic Totalisators Limited engineer and manager and the best company historian I know, wrote the following about the Alice Street Factory in 2018 although his time in the area was after Automatic Totalisators Limited had vacated the Alice Street Factory and moved to the new one in Chalmers Street near Central Station:
+In 2018 Neville Mitchell, an ex Automatic Totalisators Limited engineer and manager and the best company historian I know, wrote the following about the Alice Street Factory.
+His time in the area however was after Automatic Totalisators Limited had vacated the Alice Street Factory and moved to the new one in Chalmers Street near Central Station:

 I remember the Alice street area as I worked at Stromberg Carlson's factory in Bourke St Alexandria, {1953-1962} I would catch the bus at St Peters Railway station to get to Bourke Street the bus took a zigzag rout through to Mitchell Road ,obviously I would have passed by the ATL factory.